Testing & Placement

 World Language Exemptions

-Transfer students may be exempt from placement tests that their Rutgers school generally requires.
-Therefore, they should only test if advised by their Rutgers advisor or indicated on their transfer summary/credit evaluation.
+Transfer students may be exempt from placement tests.
+Students should only complete placement testing if advised by a Rutgers advisor or if indicated on their transfer credit summary/evaluation.

-Note to transfer students: If you've already had an official transcript sent to Rutgers, please review the Transfer Credit Evaluation site to see if an evaluation has been completed.
+Note: Review the Transfer Credit Evaluation site to check if an evaluation has been completed.

 Sending Exemption Scores